 Children love routine.
 If they know where everything is located, they will likely be able to get dressed quicker and easier.
 Imagine not having to search for something at the last minute when trying to get out of the house for school, especially when you are already late.
 Ever had soccer practice and can’t find their gear?
 If the ball, cleats, shin guards are stored in the same accessible basket, it is super quick and easy to find them and put them back when done.
 By taking these simple steps, you will increase the chance of them keeping their closet organized and tidy.

 The answer to this question is the best place that works for them depending on age, height and use.
 However, here are some suggestions and ideas to get your started.
 Stuffed animals could be placed in a basket on the floor or in a bag that is hanging from the door.
 Shoes can be placed on shelves, cubbies, or racks that fit under a hanging section.
 A storage bench is ideal to serve a dual-purpose as a place to put on shoes and it has additional storage capacity.
 It will also add to the style of the closet.
 For smaller items like dolls and figurines, utilize toys as storage.
 Some fun storage options come in the shape of a dollhouse or car.
-A hideaway bed is a creative space-saving solution because it has a bed and desk in an all-in-one unit.

 In the end, when trying to find the best options and ideas to organize your kid’s closet, be sure to look at things through their eyes and find solutions that best fits the needs.
 Pay attention to how they like to get dressed, play and access the items they use on a daily basis.
 Be sure to leave room for growth and change as their needs seem to dictate.
 Should you have any questions or be interested in getting a free consultation from one of our experienced Designers, feel free to reach out to us.
 We can help make your life easier and less stressful.